Bollywood celebrities shower Alia and Ranbir with wishes as they welcome baby girl - ExBulletin

 Bombay (Maharashtra) [India]November 6 (ANI): Alia Bhatt and Ranbir Kapoor are the proud parents of a baby girl and as the couple broke the news on social media, celebrities and fans couldn’t keep calm.

 Alia took to her Instagram to share the news.
 In the post, she wrote, “And in the best news of our lives: – Our baby is here…and what a magical girl she is.
-We are officially overflowing with love – blessed and obsessed PARENTS!!!!
-Love, love, love Alia and Ranbir.
+We are officially overflowing with love – Blessed obsessed PARENTS!!!! love love love Alia and Ranbir.”

 Many B-town celebrities have taken to their social media handles to share congratulatory messages for new parents.